Time Zones in Mali

 does Mali use daylight saving time?

 No, Mali does not use daylight saving time.
-The country stays on UTC+0 all year, so clocks do not change seasonally in Bamako or any other city.
+The country stays on UTC+0 all year, so there are no seasonal clock changes to remember.

 what is the time difference between Mali and UTC?